Reading is an essential life skill.

 At Nether Alderley Primary School, we foster a love of reading in our pupils through a wide range of different measures:

 In early years, pupils are encourage to interact and discuss picture books with adults and their peers.
 Adults share a wide range of books with pupils and model good reading practice.
 Parents and other family members are invited into class on a regular basis as 'mystery readers' to share their favourite texts with pupils.

 In key stage two, pupils develop increased reading fluency and begin to explore more substantial texts.
 Often, pupils will develop a particular liking for the work of a specific author.
-Whole class texts, read by teachers provide an entertaining context for children to further develop their comprehension skills and recognise the similarities between the work of published authors and children's writing are drawn to illustrate specific features.
-When children have acquired the necessary skills to read with fluncy, independence and for meaning, they progress from the reading scheme and are able to explore texts of their own choosing.
+Whole class texts, read by teachers, provide an entertaining context for pupils to further develop their comprehension skills and recognise similarities between the work of published authors and their own writing.
+When children have acquired the necessary skills to read with fluency, independence and for meaning, they progress from the reading scheme and are able to explore texts of their own choosing.
 All classes are equipped with a wide selection of texts and children are allowed to bring into school books from home.